 Other first-year courses

 - MATH120 Discrete Mathematics is a topic that underpins many areas of modern-day science eg, cryptology, coding theory, and computational biology.
-It is required or recommended for people intending to major in Computer Science.
+It is required for people intending to major in Computer Science.

 - MATH130 Introduction to Logic & Computability is a course on logic and explores formal and informal reasoning, aspects of symbolic logic and patterns of inference, and is valuable in any undergraduate degree.

 - MATH170 Mathematical Modelling and Computation is intended for students who want to progress in applied mathematics.
 It is recommended that students who enrol in MATH170 either have already been credited with, or are concurrently enrolled in, MATH103.

 200-level and beyond